VPAC/superlinux/supercomputingwithlinux.md

 The default behaviour is to accept inputs from the terminal (standard input) and display the results, either output or errors, to the terminal (standard output).
 With a redirection, input, output or errors can be redirected.
 In the previous tutorial we did this with a simple redirect to a file.

-`grep 3639992 &lt; quakes.csv &gt; 3639992.txt`
+`grep 3639992 < quakes.csv > 3639992.txt`

-Which is, of course, identical to the command `grep -i 3639992 quakes.csv &gt; 3639992.txt`, but it illustrates the use of multiple redirection.
+Which is, of course, identical to the command `grep -i 3639992 quakes.csv > 3639992.txt`, but it illustrates the use of multiple redirection.

 In any shell derived from the original Bourne shell (such as bash), redirections can be further modified by placing a number next immediately before the redirector, which affects which stream is being used for redirection.
 These numbers are 0 for standard input, 1 for standard output and 2 for standard error.